rikba/OpenLiDARMap/README.md

 ## Acknowledgement

-Great inspiration was taken from the following repositories.
-If you are using our work, please also leave a star at their repositories and cite their work.
+Great inspiration has come from the following repositories.
+If you use our work, please also leave a star in their repositories and cite their work.

 * [KISS-ICP](https://github.com/PRBonn/kiss-icp)
 * [small_gicp](https://github.com/koide3/small_gicp)